-Set discreetly back from Sunset Boulevard, you enter the hotel through a nondescript door, past a garage full of covered up cars and up a dark flight of stairs.
-A small sign indicates you are going the right way before you stumble into a dark lobby opening into a small lounge and out towards the restaurant.
-You immediately feel this is not your typical modern LA hotel.
+You can find the Chateau almost in the middle of Sunset Boulevard Los Angeles.
+Head West and you’ll get to the Rainbow Bar, ‘The Whisky’ and down to the Troubadour.
+Head East and you’ll pass the Hollywood Walk of Fame, and up to Capitol Records.
+The address is 8221 Sunset Blvd, Los Angeles, CA 90046.
+Set discreetly back from Sunset Boulevard, you enter the hotel through a nondescript door, past a garage full of covered up cars and up a dark flight of mysterious stairs.
+A small sign indicates you are going the right way before you stumble into a gloomy lobby opening into a fittingly-small lounge and out towards the main restaurant.
+You immediately feel this is not your typical modern LA hotel!

-We needed two rooms so took a Junior Suite that included two bedrooms, an ample living room, small bathroom and kitchen.
-The bedrooms were of a comfortable size, but comparatively small to modern LA standards.
-Each room had a large dresser, small wardrobe and large comfortable bed.
-There wasn’t much additional space in the rooms but we didn’t plan to spend much time here so this wasn’t a problem.
+There are 63 rooms at the Chateau, split between the main building and the poolside bungalows.
+We needed two rooms so took a Junior Suite that included two bedrooms, an ample living room, small bathroom, and a kitchen.
+The bedrooms were of a reasonable size, but comparatively small to modern LA standards.
+Each room had a large dresser, little wardrobe, and generously-sized comfortable bed.
+There wasn’t much additional space in the rooms but we didn’t plan to spend much time here, so this wasn’t a problem at all.

-The bathroom looked like it had the original fittings or at least it hadn’t been changed since the 1960’s.
-An uninviting bath, small sink and vanity mirror were sufficient to spruce up for a night on the town.
+The bathroom looked like it had the original fittings or at least it hadn’t been changed since the 1960s.
+An uninviting bath, teeny-tiny sink, and vanity mirror were sufficient to spruce up for a night on the town.

-A small kitchen with huge fridge and cooker, with space for a dining table meant you could happily hide away here for days without coming out.
+A tight kitchen with a huge fridge and cooker, with space for a dining table meant you could happily hide away here for days without coming out.

 The best part of the suite was the living room.
-This vast room included a large desk for writing, with personalised stationery for your stay, a large sofa, chairs and flat screen TV with a deep carpet feeling soft underfoot.
+This vast room included a large desk for writing, with personalized stationery for your stay, a deep sofa, chairs and flat screen TV with a deep carpet feeling soft underfoot.

 The solid nature of the original hotel construction meant that your room is beautifully cocooned from the noisy Sunset Boulevard rushing past below and certainly no noise emanating from other guests in the hallway.

-A small balcony off the dining area let you get a look out past major billboards towards LA.
-We could look down to the pool and villas which were covered by large trees ensuring continued privacy at all times.
+A quaint balcony off the dining area lets you get a look out past major billboards towards LA.
+We could look down to the pool and villas which were covered by a plethora of foliage ensuring continued privacy at all times.

-Unlike the modern LA hotels, this is a small, dark and potentially unfriendly hotel.
-But as you relax into their way of doing things, you can understand why it remains so popular for decades.
-Come to stay here and you will be looked after, just don’t expect any fuss or special treatment.
-After my initial disappointment that it wasn’t the ‘cool’ place I had hoped it would be, I have come to realise it is a great hotel for that very reason.
+Unlike the contemporary LA hotels, like the London West Hollywood, this is a small, dark and potentially unfriendly hotel.
+But as you relax into their way of doing things, you can understand why it remained so popular for decades.
+Stay here and you will be looked after, just don’t expect any fuss or special treatment.
+After my initial disappointment that it wasn’t the ‘cool’ place I had hoped it would be, I have come to realize it is a great hotel for that very reason.
 This is an understated hotel for a reason.

-Scarlett Johansson and Benecio Del Toro allegedly had an ‘in elevator’ romp before the Oscars.
-Bearing in mind, how small the elevators are, and how few floors the hotel has, this may get filed under a ‘quickie’.
+In 1933, Jean Harlow had an affair with Clark Gable at the hotel.
+More recently, Scarlett Johansson and Benicio Del Toro allegedly had an ‘in elevator’ rendezvous before the Oscars.
+Bearing in mind, how teensy the elevators are, and how few floors the hotel has, this may get filed under a ‘quickie’.